Regulations governing the forex broker license in Seychelles

 • Cover letter: A formal cover letter, signed by the applicant or their representative, introducing the application.

-• Completed Application Form: Submission of a completed Application Form, ensuring accuracy and completeness.
+• Completed Application Form: A submission of a completed Application Form, ensuring accuracy and completeness.

-• Personal Questionnaire (PQ) Form: Completion of Personal Questionnaire Forms by each relevant party, providing comprehensive personal and professional information.
+• Personal Questionnaire (PQ) Form: Personal Questionnaire Forms completed by each relevant party, providing comprehensive personal and professional information.

-• Proof of funds: Providing evidence demonstrating the source of funds or wealth supporting the business activities for obtaining forex license in Seychelles.
+• Proof of funds: Evidence demonstrating the source of funds or wealth supporting the business activities of the company applying for a forex license in Seychelles.

-• Proof of Physical Office: Submission of proof of physical place of office, including Title Deed of Premises or Lease Agreement.
+• Proof of Physical Office: Proof of physical place of office, including Title Deed of Premises or Lease Agreement.

-• Representative License Application Forms: Completion of Representative License Application Forms for each prospective representative, detailing their roles and responsibilities.
+• Representative License Application Forms: Representative License Application Forms for each prospective representative, detailing their roles and responsibilities.

-• Insurance: Obtaining and submitting an insurance quotation appropriate to the proposed business.
+• Insurance: An insurance quotation appropriate to the proposed business.

-• Business Plan: Preparation and submission of a detailed Business Plan, outlining strategies, financial projections, and compliance measures.
+• Business Plan: A detailed Business Plan, outlining strategies, financial projections, and compliance measures.

 • Manuals and Policies: Documentation of internal policies and procedures to ensure regulatory compliance and operational integrity.